machaao/machaao-samples/index.rst

 Decrypting Incoming Message Payload
 -----------------------------------------------------------------------------
+Decrypt the incoming payload with the secret_key provided.

-To decrypt the incoming payload, you can use the open source JWT.io libraries available for all major programming languages
+You can use the open source JWT.io libraries available for all major programming languages

 Let's quickly go through the sample representation of the decrypted incoming message object payload